 The ice rink is open November 20, 2019-January 5, 2020 (closed NYE) from 2:00 PM till midnight Monday-Friday, and noon-midnight Saturday and Sunday.
 Admission is $20 for all-day skating access, plus a $5 skate rental fee.
 If you don’t plan to skate, entry to the ice rink area is free.

 The Palazzo puts on its own holiday display, including 20 foot snow-covered trees, holiday lights, and thousands of poinsettias.
 Admission is free, and the area is open to the public 24 hours a day.

 6. Ethel M’s Chocolate Factory Holiday Cactus Garden

 Who needs Christmas trees when you have Christmas cacti?
-2017 marks the 23rd anniversary of this Las Vegas holiday staple, featuring more than half a million lights draped over three acres of cacti, as well as chocolate houses and sculptures, and live demonstrations of Ethel M chocolate creations.
+2019 marks the 25th anniversary of this Las Vegas holiday staple, featuring more than half a million lights draped over three acres of cacti, as well as chocolate houses and sculptures and live demonstrations of Ethel M chocolate creations.
 The lights are switched on each night between 5:00-10:00 PM, from November 5, 2019-January 5, 2020.

 7. Springs Preserve Holiday Express

 Head to the nearby Springs Preserve and take a train ride to Santa’s magical village, where you can take a photo with Santa, make holiday crafts, decorate cookies, hear holiday stories, and more.
-Riders can hop aboard each weekend from Friday-Sunday, with 10 trains departing daily every half hour from noon till 5:00 PM.
+Riders can hop aboard each weekend from Friday-Sunday, with 10 trains departing daily every half hour from 11 AM till 7:15 PM.
 Spaces are limited and reservations are required.
-Tickets are $10 for non-members.
+Tickets are $12 for non-members.
 Children aged 2 and under are free.